Home

 See Previous Photos Unknown Faces and Places

-The Old Bethel Church of God, a small country church seen here in Hexebarger near Kingwood, Somerset County, PA, was a symbol of a national religious renewal among German-Americans in the 1830s and '40s.
+The Old Bethel Church of God, a small country church seen here in Hexebarger near Kingwood, Somerset County, PA, was a symbol of a national religious renewal among German-Americans in the 1840s, '50s and '60s.
 It's thought that cousins Harry David Miner and/or Minnie (Miner) Gary and their families are in this view.

-Another cousin, Eli Minerd, may have attended Old Bethel as a teenager.
+Another cousin, Eli Minerd, likely attended Old Bethel as a teenager.
 Later, in 1878, he and his wife Mary Ann joined the Mt.
 Pleasant (PA) Church of God, just a few years after the church was built under the leadership of another important, pioneering preacher, Rev. Peter Loucks.
 Later in his career, Hickernell served the Mt.
 Pleasant church, following Loucks' tenure.

-On May 20, 1866, Church of God elder John A. Plowman preached an important sermon at Kingwood, "delivered to a large congregation," on the institution, form, administrator, subjects, mode, design and benefits of Christian Baptism.
-The sermon was reprinted, in book form, and today a copy is on file in the archives of the Historical Society of the Churches of Good in Findlay, OH.
+On May 20, 1866, Old Bethel elder John Andrew Plowman preached an important sermon at Kingwood, "delivered to a large congregation," on the institution, form, administrator, subjects, mode, design and benefits of Christian Baptism.
+The sermon was so well received that it was reprinted in booklet form for wider distribution in the community.
+(Lancaster, PA: E.H.
+Thomas, Book and Job Printer).

 A widely respected authority on the Churches of God is none other than our cousin Dr. G. Richard Kern, whose wife Sharon (Sheldon) Kern is the daughter of Dorothy (Stoner) Sheldon and granddaughter of Letitia (Harbaugh) Stoner.
 Dick is the former President of the Winebrenner Theological Seminary in Findlay, OH, and retired Professor of History at the University of Findlay.
 The author of several books, Dick also has written many articles on "John Winebrenner and the Church of God" for The Church Advocate.